LukasJoswiak/etch/README.md

 ## Installation

-To install `etch`, clone the repository into the `themes` folder in the root of your site.
+To install `etch`, download the repository into the `themes` folder in the root of your site.

 ```
-$ git clone git@github.com:LukasJoswiak/etch.git themes/etch
+$ git submodule add https://github.com/LukasJoswiak/etch.git themes/etch
 ```

 Then, use the theme to generate your site.